JackDiSalvatore/shared_contracts/my_contracts/ballot/README.md

 rmproposal: Free up storage for a proposal that wants to be deleted

-vote: Allows members to vote on a proposals
+addvote: Allows members to vote on a proposals

+rmvote: Removes vote to free up storage

 ### Example Commands
 ```